 The college utilizes several committees to identify its technology needs.
 There are standing technology committees whose membership consists of faculty, staff, and administrators.
-The El Camino Technology Committee has two subcommittees: the Academic Technology Committee and an Administrative Technology Committee.
+The El Camino technology committee has two subcommittees: the Academic Technology Committee and an Administrative Technology Committee.
 The Technology Committee exercises overall direction, but the subcommittees have considerable autonomy to raise issues, conduct studies, and make recommendations.
 The Academic Technology Committee makes recommendations about technologies used by students and faculty in the instructional process.
 It sends its recommendations to the technology committee for discussion.
 The Administrative Technology Committee makes recommendations about the district's Enterprise Resource Planning tool.
-The Technology Committee meets once a month during the academic year as do the two subcommittees.
+The Technology Committees.
 The committees prepare an annual update of the technology plan that integrates with the educational master plans and the facilities plans.
-In 2007, the administration established the Technology Committee as a subcommittee of the Planning and Budget Committee.
+In 2007, the administration established the Technology Committee now reviews recommendations from the Technology Committee.
 The Planning and Budget Committee now reviews recommendations from the Technology Committee and forwards them to the cabinet for final disposition.

 In addition to the technology committees, the individual academic divisions use their own technology committees to identify their technology needs during the annual instructional-equipment-library-materials-block-grant cycle.
-The Vice President of Academic Affairs reviews these requests in consultation with the Department of Information Technology Services.
+The Vice President of Academic Affairs reviews these requests in consultation with the department of information technology services.
+These groups forward information and recommendations to the Planning and Budget Committee for discussion.
+The Planning and Budget Committee reviews the recommendations and forwards their recommendations to the Administration for consideration and final action.